The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Chris McKay // Theo Wargo Photo: Getty Images Chris McKay // Theo Wargo

 If you can give it, you gotta be able to take it.
-There are so many elements of this beef involving Lil Wayne, Birdman, Pharell, and the Clipse that I don’t even want to get into.
+There are so many elements of this beef involving Lil Wayne, Birdman, Pharrell, and the Clipse that I don’t even want to get into.
 All you need to know is that Pusha T felt compelled to go at Drake on “Infrared,” rapping,” How can you ever right these wrongs?/When you don’t even write your songs?”

-Drake then came back with a great diss on “Duppy Freestyle” going at the Virginia rapper and especially Kanye West.
+Drake then came back with a great diss on “Duppy Freestyle,” going at the Virginia rapper and especially Kanye West.
 But Pusha ended the whole feud with “Story of Adidon,” revealing that Drake was hiding a son.

 Gucci Mane vs. Young Jeezy